BeauGeogeo/Winadim/README.md

 Screenshots are available in handscreenshots folder for you to validate game state detection.
 Just change the path used inside `tests.py`

+## 🚀 Future Directions

+In addition to the planned features mentioned above, recent research has shown that **fine-tuning a large language model (LLM)** can significantly enhance its performance as a poker assistant.

+💡 Instead of relying on ChatGPT, a dedicated LLM could be trained on poker-specific data to better understand in-game situations and deliver more reliable and context-aware recommendations.

+📄 This idea is supported by the findings in the paper [*Playing Texas Hold'em Poker with a Fine-tuned Language Model*](https://arxiv.org/abs/2401.06781), which demonstrates how domain-specific fine-tuning can greatly improve the quality of move suggestions and strategic awareness.

+🔁 An alternative — possibly easier to implement and even more robust — would be to use all the information computed about the current poker table state **not to query an LLM**, but to plug directly into a **solver** designed to return **game-theoretic optimal decisions**.
+Such a solution would prioritize correctness and exploitability minimization over natural language reasoning.

+✨ These two directions — fine-tuned LLMs and solver-based reasoning — open the door to a more powerful and reliable poker assistant.